swyxio/ai-notes/TEXT_CHAT.md

 - Deciding Cause-Effect pairs: obtains SoTA accuracy on the Tuebingen causal discovery benchmark, spanning cause-effect pairs across physics, biology, engineering and geology.
 Zero-shot, no training involved. https://twitter.com/amt_shrma/status/1605240883149799424
 	- The benchmark contains 108 pairs of variables and the task is to infer which one causes the other.
 Best accuracy using causal discovery methods is 70-80%.
 On 75 pairs we've evaluated, ChatGPT obtains 92.5%.
 	- https://github.com/amit-sharma/chatgpt-causality-pairs
+- We call the collected dataset the Human ChatGPT Comparison Corpus (HC3).
+Based on the HC3 dataset, we study the characteristics of ChatGPT's responses, the differences and gaps from human experts, and future directions for LLMs. [arxiv.org/pdf/2301.07597v1.pdf](https://arxiv.org/pdf/2301.07597v1.pdf)

 ### recap threads